 Labor can be a scary thing when you aren’t prepared.
-Follow these 11 natural ways to prepare for birth by prepping your body for the big day.
+Follow these 11 natural ways to prepare your body for birth by prepping leading up to the big day.

 You get that plus sign on the stick and then what?
 If you’re anything like me you start joining pregnancy forums, download the What to Expect app, and then start googling what kind of birth you want.
 When I was pregnant with my first I had two naturopathic doctors who also happened to be midwives.
 I never in my wildest dreams imagined I would be going to a naturopath doctor but here I was, super happy with our decision, comfortable with our midwives, and I hung on their every word at our doctor appointments.